ItsZyad/KingdomsMC/standards.md

         - narrate format:callout "Bye bye, <player.name>!"
 ```

 Definition and flag names may not start with numbers or symbols.
-These names may only start with a character matching: `[A-z]|[0-9]`.
+These names may only start with a character matching: `[A-z]`.
 The only exception to this rule is the utilization of the underscore character to modify queue-level 'fake' definitions like `__player` and `__npc`.

 ### Spacing
 There must be exactly two lines of whitespace between scripts and one line **after** subpaths, events, tab completes, descriptions, and any other multi-line script section;